whereisdaniru/EWU-CSCD371-2019-Fall/README.md

   - Supports collecting a fixed number of items once instantiated
   - Has a constructor via which you can specify fixed width.
 (Other constructors are welcome.)
   - Handle null appropriately when items are missing (this is likely a judgement call so justify your answer in the comments.)
-  - Throw an exception if an item doesn't exci
+  - Throw an exception if an item doesn't exist.
   - Include an index operator
   - Support using foreach over the items in the `Array<T>` class.
   - Support a collection initializer